aZholtikov/zh_espnow_led/README.md

 1. Saves the last state when the power is turned off.
 2. Automatically adds led configuration to Home Assistan via MQTT discovery as a light.
 3. Update firmware from HTTPS server via ESP-NOW.
+4. Direct or mesh work mode.

 ## Notes

+1. Work mode must be same with [gateway](http://git.zh.com.ru/alexey.zholtikov/zh_gateway) work mode.
+2. ESP-NOW mesh network based on the [zh_network](http://git.zh.com.ru/alexey.zholtikov/zh_network).
-1. For initial settings use "menuconfig -> ZH ESP-NOW Led Configuration".
+3. For initial settings use "menuconfig -> ZH ESP-NOW Led Configuration".
 After first boot all settings will be stored in NVS memory for prevente change during OTA firmware update.
-2. To restart the led, send the "restart" command to the root topic of the led (example - "homeassistant/espnow_led/24-62-AB-F9-1F-A8").
+4. To restart the led, send the "restart" command to the root topic of the led (example - "homeassistant/espnow_led/24-62-AB-F9-1F-A8").
-3. To update the led firmware, send the "update" command to the root topic of the led (example - "homeassistant/espnow_led/70-03-9F-44-BE-F7").
+5. To update the led firmware, send the "update" command to the root topic of the led (example - "homeassistant/espnow_led/70-03-9F-44-BE-F7").
 The update paths should be like as "https://your_server/zh_espnow_led_esp8266.app1.bin + https://your_server/zh_espnow_led_esp8266.app2.bin".
 The time and success of the update depends on the load on WiFi channel 1.
 Average update time is up to five minutes.
 The online status of the update is displayed in the root led topic.

 ## Build and flash